airbytehq/airbyte/docs/connector-development/connector-builder-ui/partitioning.md

 To configure static partitioning, choose the "List" method for the partition router.
 The following fields have to be configured:
 * The "partition values" can either be set to a list of strings, making the partitions part of the connector itself or delegated to a user input so the end user configuring a Source based on the connector can control which partitions to fetch.
 * The "Current partition value identifier" can be freely choosen and is the identifier of the variable holding the current partition value.
 It can for example be used in the path of the stream using the `{{ stream_slice.<identifier> }}` syntax.
-* The "Inject partition value into outgoing HTTP request" option allows to configure how to add the current partition value to the requests
+* The "Inject partition value into outgoing HTTP request" option allows you to configure how to add the current partition value to the requests

 #### Example